kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 3. Easy local development.
 4. Have an alternative that can be installed in k8s cluster.
 5. Store big documents ~10MB.
 6. No vendor lock-in.
-At the moment we focus only on offerings provided by GCP, but migration. to other hyperscalers has to be easy.
+At the moment we focus only on offerings provided by GCP, but migration to other hyperscalers has to be easy.
 7. Cross-region replication.
 8. Cost-effective.
 9. Support rich queries.